seriousme/fastify-openapi-glue/docs/subSchemas.md

 ## Using subschemas

 Sometimes a specification is composed of multiple files that each contain parts of the specification.
-The specification refers to these subspecifications using `external references`.
+The specification refers to these sub-specifications using `external references`.
 Since references are based on URI's (so `Identifier` and not `Location` as in URL's!) there needs to be a way to resolve those as they are not automatically resolved.
 A `$ref` does not automatically include the file it is pointing at, it merely points at another schema.